wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 # Mountain dentographs

-!!!TODO Explain briefly what this is, perhaps that it's my initial conception for what a dentograph should look like.

-The Library of Congress Classification can't be fitted into a rigid structure like Dewey's.
+The Library of Congress Classification can't be fitted into a rigid structure like Dewey has.
 LCC call numbers can begin with one, two or three letters, which is manageable, but instead of being laid out neatly from 0 to 999 the numbers can range from a maximum of 9 (in LH, "College and school magazines and papers") to 9999 (six classes outside of law, the first being BX, "Christian denominations").
-Instead of trying to fit LCC call numbers to some Procrustean bed, we can leave them as they are in a mountain dentograph.
+Instead of trying to fit LCC call numbers to some Procrustean bed to make a checkerboard dentograph, we can leave them as they are in a mountain dentograph.
+Mountain dentographs are three-dimensional, with the LCC class letters on the x-axis, the numbers on the y-axis, and the item counts on the z-axis.
+They look like very orderly mountain ranges.

-I am going to ignore everything classified in K (law) in what follows.
+In the examples that follow I am going to ignore everything classified in K (law) in what follows.
 There are 156 subdivisions in K (ending with KZD, "Space law.
 Law of outer space") and to keep the dentographs simpler I simply remove all K numbers in processing.
 My apologies to any law librarians reading this.

 ## Processing call numbers